AdaCore Security Policy

 Automated

-We have several alerting systems that detect unusual activity within our networks or in our cloud-based APIs.
-We have deployed an intrusion detection system based on hardware and software canaries at various endpoints and we receive instant notifications when the canaries are triggered.
+We operate alerting systems to detect unusual activity within our networks or in our cloud-based APIs.
+We have deployed intrusion detection systems based on hardware and software canaries at various endpoints and we receive instant notifications when the canaries are triggered.

 AWS GuardDuty monitors our cloud-based APIs.